sistla-gautam/second-brain/2Areas/NicheSolv/Reports.md

 		- Jan 8, 2025
 			- worked on bugs in dashboard editor for the release
 			- fixed some bugs and code smells in the release
+		- Jan 9, 2025
+			- worked on bugs for latest release
+			- started implementing wrapper classes for http clients in sync service code